 This course introduces metal arc welding and flux core arc welding processes.
-Topics include equipment setup and fillet and groove welds with emphasis on application of GMAW and FCAW electrodes on carbon steel plate.
-Upon completion, students should be able to perform fillet welds on carbon steel with prescribed electrodes in the flat, horizontal, and overhead positions.
+Topics include equipment set up and fillet and groove welds with emphasis on the application of proper GMAW and FCAW consumables on carbon steel plate.
+Upon completion, students should be able to perform fillet welds on carbon steel with prescribed filler materials in the flat, horizontal, and overhead positions.

-WLD 122 GMAW (MIG) Plate/Pipe
+WLD 122 GMAW (MIG) Plate/Pipe 1 6 0 3

-WLD 121 Prerequisites:
+Prerequisites: WLD 121

+Corequisites: None

 This course is designed to enhance skills with the gas metal arc (MIG) welding process.
-Emphasis is placed on advancing skills with the GMAW process making groove welds on carbon steel plates and pipes in various positions.
+Emphasis is placed on

+advancing skills with the GMAW process making groove welds on carbon steel plates and pipes in various positions.
 Upon completion, students should be able to perform groove welds with prescribed electrodes on various joint geometry.

-WLD 131 GTAW (TIG) Plate
+WLD 131 GTAW (TIG) Plate 2 6 0 4